What is User Experience for HVAC Websites?

 The Influence of UX & UI on HVAC Consumers

-Have you ever visited a website and became frustrated because it was challenging to navigate or because you couldn’t find the information?
-Conversely, think of when you were on a website, and everything you came for was available with just a few clicks.
+Have you ever visited a website and become frustrated because it was challenging to navigate or because you couldn’t find the information?
+Conversely, when you were on a website, everything you came for was available with just a few clicks.
 These interactions are examples of User Experience and User Interface (UX and UI): the former being a bad example and the latter being a good example.

 UX and UI are closely related to website design, which may be a subject outside your realm of experience as an HVAC tech or contractor.
 However, they are vital to your company’s success because they are closely related to marketing and lead generation.
 If you aren’t familiar with HVAC user experience or user interface, then read on as we provide a basic primer on these concepts.